English 箭头

 📋 Summary

-The CNC: A Radical Alternative to the Hollywood Model
+The French Cinema Model: A Radical Alternative to the Market-Driven System

-In the landscape of global cinema, the French National Center for Cinema and the Moving Image (CNC) stands as a unique, publicly owned government agency.
-Unlike the US film industry, which relies entirely on private, for-profit corporations, the CNC operates as the central pillar of the French film ecosystem.
-It represents a "radical alternative to the economic model of US filmmaking," providing a structured, state-backed framework that sustains the industry from production to exhibition.
+In the landscape of global filmmaking, the French National Center for Cinema and the Moving Image (CNC) stands as a unique, publicly owned government agency that fundamentally alters the industry's economic model.
+Unlike the American system, which relies entirely on private, for-profit corporations, the CNC operates as a central pillar of French cinema, influencing every stage of production, distribution, and exhibition.

-2. TV Provider Tax: Introduced in the mid-80s to offset declining cinema attendance, this became the largest revenue source, contributing 469 million euros in 2022.
+• TV Providers: A crucial revenue stream established in the mid-80s to counteract declining theater attendance, which contributed 469 million euros in 2022.

-• Exhibition Infrastructure: Providing millions of euros for the maintenance and renovation of theaters, particularly arthouse venues, ensuring access to diverse cinema in communities across the country.
+• Exhibition: Funding the maintenance and renovation of theaters, particularly arthouse venues, to ensure that cinema remains accessible in both large cities and small communities.

 Conclusion: A Model of Cultural Preservation